How to Pick the Right Lift Kit for Your Yamaha

 So, you’ve installed your lift kit, and your Yamaha G1 is standing tall.
 Fantastic!
 But lifting your cart is just the first step.
 To make sure your ride is safe, functional, and looks its best, you’ll need to consider a few more adjustments.
 Think of this as phase two of your customization project.
 These next steps will help you get the most out of your newly lifted cart, ensuring it performs as well as it looks.
 From the ground up, let’s walk through the key upgrades that will complete your cart’s transformation.

-Upgrading Your Tires and Wheels
+Pair Your Lift with New Tires and Wheels

 With the new height from your lift kit, your stock tires might look a bit out of place.
 This is the perfect opportunity to upgrade to a larger set of tires and wheels.
 Not only does this complete the rugged, lifted look, but it also has practical benefits.
 Larger tires provide better ground clearance and can significantly improve traction for off-road adventures.
 A comprehensive golf cart tire and wheel guide can help you explore options, but be sure to choose a size that won’t rub against the cart’s body or suspension.
 It’s all about finding the right fit for both performance and style.

-Adjusting Brakes and Steering
+Fine-Tune Your Brakes and Steering

 Safety should always be your top priority.
 Installing a lift kit changes your cart's fundamental geometry, which directly affects the steering and braking systems.
 The original components were designed for a lower center of gravity, so adjustments are crucial for maintaining control.
 You may need to install longer brake cables to accommodate the new height or adjust steering components to ensure proper alignment and functionality.
 Taking the time to get this right is essential for keeping your cart responsive and safe to drive, especially at higher speeds or on uneven terrain.